shawkyelshalawy/4sal-reward/readme.md

 - **Credit Package Management**: Users can purchase credit packages and earn reward points
 - **Product Redemption**: Redeem products using earned points from the offer pool
 - **Advanced Search**: Fast, full-text search across product names and descriptions with pagination
-- **AI Recommendations**: Intelligent product suggestions based on user's point balance and available categories
+- **AI Recommendations**: Intelligent product suggestions powered by Google Gemini AI based on user's point balance and available categories
 - **Admin Panel**: Complete CRUD operations for packages and products
 - **Scalable Architecture**: Built with performance and scalability in mind
 - **Docker Support**: Fully containerized with Docker Compose